nimeshneema/UNIX-Concepts-and-Applications/Flex Your Brain/Part I - For the Beginner/Chapter 04 - The File System.markdown

     (iii).
 This command won't work.
 It attempts to remove the parent directory i.e. _/home_ while being placed in the child directory _/home/kumar_, which the shell won't permit.

-    0(iv).
+    (iv).
 This command will attempt to list the contents of the parent directory i.e. _/home_.
 It will succeed only if the user has read permission available for _/home_ directory.